spinnaker/spinnaker.github.io/setup/install/halyard.md

 ## Installation

-Currently Halyard may only be installed on Ubuntu 14.04.
+There are a few different ways to install Halyard (with more on the way):

+### Ubuntu 14.04

 The following command installs the latest released Halyard version, and will prompt the user for some configuration in the process.
 Generally the default